marnoux/stunning-dollop/README.md

-### Nothing surpasses the beauty and elegance of a bad idea.
+### What beauty is, I know not, though it adheres to many things.